 It's a disruption in our normal condo in Ocean City, Maryland routine, and some among us are not too happy about it.
 I am excited for all the cool stuff we'll see and do along the way although I'm a little sad about missing out on our normal spot.

-Most of the links below go to Audible audiobooks, because those were the most economical options.
-Go with whatever you find easiest to use.
+Most of the links below go to Audible audiobooks, because those were the most economical options and what my family uses to listen.

 The 40 Best Audiobooks for Kids and Families